To prevent burnout, we need to care less and have a life

 There’s new thinking that depression is actually an adaptive survival strategy to an ongoing threat.
 We don’t just engage in “fight or flight” behaviors: we also freeze.
 We freeze when we realize that something isn’t going away, and we’re best of just lying there on the side of the road.
 Devon Price wrote a fabulous essay, “Laziness Does Not Exist,” arguing that we tend to throw a label like “laziness” on someone when we really just don’t understand what’s going on underneath the surface.

-Let’s start looking at burnout like this: as a symptom of something else that needs to be addressed.
+Let’s start looking at burnout as a sign that something else that needs to be addressed.
 What else can we do in the face of endless tasks but begin to disengage?
 When we know that the To Do list is never going to get shorter, why would we naïvely summon extra motivation when we know that it’s not going to change our overall circumstances, if the tasks just won’t stop?

 Our bodies and brains are lazy by default—it’s evolution’s way of ensuring we don’t use more energy than necessary.
 Motivation, like respect, has to be earned.
 Leaning out and starting to disengage is a sign that your environment is unsustainable, depleting more resources than it’s offering in return.
 It might be control, reward, community, a sense of fairness, or a conflict between your personal values and the endgame of the work that you’re doing.
 Working fewer hours or having fewer assignments isn’t going to fix burnout if you’re constantly going to work with $1 and leaving with 95¢.
 It’s a motivationally unsustainable situation, and burnout is an adaptive response.